-A mother daughter tugger cart system is a group of connected ground-level, heavy-duty carts on casters that carry material from Point A to Point B while being pulled (or “tugged) with a tugger vehicle.
-This “system” allows a large batch of materials to be moved in a forward, single-line fashion, thus producing the need for just one trip with multiple deliveries.
+A tugger cart system is a group of connected ground-level, heavy-duty carts on casters that carry material from Point A to Point B while being pulled (or “tugged) with a tugger vehicle.
+This “system” allows a large batch of materials to move in a forward, single-line fashion, thus producing the need for just one trip with multiple deliveries.
 Implementing tugger cart systems can optimize material flow by decreasing delivery inefficiencies, controlling inventory, and even improving safety.

 Currently, a more common approach to moving materials in a facility is forklifts.
-In a standard manufacturing facility setting, one forklift would make a roundtrip to deliver one pallet or load of material from the supermarket to a lineside station.
-The forklift would then travel back to the supermarket to replenish and make another delivery…. repeating this process until all assembly lineside stations are stocked.
-This process involves several forklifts and several trips to complete all lineside deliveries, causing downtime while assembly workers wait for their materials to arrive.
-By running a consistent delivery route with one tugger train and multiple carts, supply runs are more efficient with reduced downtime.
+In a standard manufacturing facility setting, a forklift would make a roundtrip to deliver one pallet or load of material from the supermarket to a lineside station.
+Then, the forklift travels back to the supermarket to replenish and make another deliver.
+It repeats this process until all assembly lineside stations are stocked.
+This process involves several forklifts and several trips to complete all lineside deliveries.
+This causes downtime while assembly workers wait for their materials to arrive.
+By running a consistent delivery route with one tugger train and multiple carts, supply-runs are more efficient with reduced downtime.
 With a tugger cart system, a lineside worker will no longer have to wait for material- unlike downtime during a forklift delivery.

 This process also allows more control of inventory.
-A facility using a tugger cart system can move the precise amount of materials needed for that specific assembly instead of taking up lineside space with multiple containers.
+Facilities that use a tugger cart system, move the precise amount of materials needed for that specific assembly, instead of taking up lineside space with multiple containers.
 This lean technique reduces unnecessary material in the workspace which, in turn, prevents assembly errors while tracking material quality.

-The diagram below depicts the downtime and inefficiencies from forklift deliveries, comparing many forklifts making multiple trips (right) to a single tugger cart train delivering to multiple stations in one trip (left).
+The diagram below depicts the downtime and inefficiencies from forklift deliveries, it compares many forklifts making multiple trips (right) to a single tugger cart train delivering to multiple stations in one trip (left).

 Forklifts also pose a huge safety hazard, accounting for approximately 85 deaths per year.
 Statistically, approximately 11% of all forklifts will be involved in an accident over their lifetime.
-These accidents are costing companies hundreds of thousands of dollars indirect costs.
+These accidents are costing companies hundreds of thousands of dollars in direct costs.
 This does not even factor indirect costs such as new labor, training, and loss of experienced workers.
-These reasons have pushed facilities to look in leaner directions for material handling to improve the safety of their workers and the company’s bottom line.
+These reasons push facilities to look in leaner directions for material handling to improve the safety of their workers and the company’s bottom line.

-Tugger cart train systems have grown in popularity and are slowly becoming the standard in materials movement for manufacturing, warehousing, and distribution facilities.
-This is because of a tugger train’s ability to standardize the material’s movement process.
+Tugger cart train systems have been growing in popularity and are slowly becoming the standard in materials movement for manufacturing, warehousing and distribution facilities.
+This is because of a tugger train’s ability to standardize the materials movement process.
 By delivering materials and goods consistently, the process improves overall productivity while diminishing safety risks.
 While introducing a tugger cart system may take some initial reconfiguration of the facility’s current delivery route, the benefits of reduced aisle traffic and increased productivity far outweigh the adjustments required.